Maximizing Sales with Non-Monetary Service Value

 Once you understand what alternate negotiables are on the table, it’s time to communicate their value to the other party.

 Remember that non-monetary and service value can come in the form of everything from time savings and increased efficiency to risk reduction and prioritized customer service.
-But, regardless of how high value these items appear at first glance, your team often needs to put in the work of making them feel beneficial to sell them.
+But regardless of how high-value these items appear at first glance, your team often needs to put in the work to make them feel beneficial and sellable.

 Here are a few strategies to communicate that value: